Niger stingray: Distribution and habitat

-Along with the pincushion ray (Dasyatis ukpam), the Niger stingray is one of the two freshwater stingrays in Africa.
+Along with the pincushion ray (F. ukpam), the Niger stingray is one of the two freshwater stingrays in Africa.
 This ray is only known from three river systems in Nigeria and Cameroon: the Benue and lower Niger River, the lower Sanaga River, and the Cross River.
 Records of this species in Lagos Lagoon are unconfirmed.
 The Niger stingray has only been found in fresh water, though the possibility that it may be euryhaline (tolerant of varying salinities) cannot be discounted.

 Description

 The pectoral fin disk of the Niger stingray is nearly circular, only about 5% longer than it is wide, and contains 122–124 internal rays on either side.
 The disk is more flattened than that of any other stingray in the region, measuring no more than 11% as thick as wide.
 The anterior margins of the disk are weakly concave, with the tip of the snout slightly protruding.
 The eyes are medium-sized and protruding, with small spiracles placed behind.
 The nares are covered by a flap of skin with a fringed posterior margin, that reaches the small mouth.
 There are 16–18 tooth rows in the upper jaw and 14–28 tooth rows in the lower jaw.
 The teeth are small and closely set; those of females are oval and blunt while those of males are triangular with a sharp backward-pointing cusp.
 A single row of five papillae is found on the floor of the mouth.

 The pelvic fins are roughly triangular, and the tail is whip-like and measures twice as long as the disk is wide.
 One or more stinging spines are positioned between one-sixth and one-fifth of the way along the tail, and a narrow ventral fin fold originates closely behind the spine insertion.
 The skin is mostly smooth, except for a patch of small, flat dermal denticles at the center of the back.
 Some rays may lack denticles altogether, while others may have a 2–4 slightly larger denticles along the midline.
 The coloration is plain brown or gray above, lightening at the disk margin, and white below with the fins outlined in starker white.
 This species attains a maximum recorded disk width of 40 cm.